 Nutrition & Food Sciences

 The undergraduate curriculum in Nutrition and Food Sciences consolidates the curricula in the areas of Nutritional Sciences and Food Science and Technology.
-Students in this curriculum take core courses that provide basic knowledge required for specialization in one of four areas of concentration: Dietetics; Nutritional Sciences/Pre-Medical; Nutrition, Health and Society; and Food Science and Technology (with or without Pre-Med option).
+Students in this curriculum take core courses that provide basic knowledge required for specialization in one of four areas of concentration: Dietetics; Nutritional Sciences/Pre-Medical; Nutrition, Health and Society; and Food Science and Technology (with Pre-Med option).
 Students who enter this major should give special attention to the mathematics and science courses they select and should consult with an advisor when registering for these courses.
 Students must be ready for the required courses when they enter the program.

 Concentrations in Dietetics, Nutritional Sciences/Pre-Medical, and Nutrition, Health, and Society